robertfmurdock/team-solar-system/RoleContracts.md

 Role Contracts
 ==============

+Here are roles related to working within the stable-fluid team model.
+Parenthetical statements are the related process module to the responsibility.

 Squad Captain
 -------------

 - Serves the Squad members
 - Balances development of squad with project needs
-- Is responsible for co-ordinating squad members and projects
+- Is responsible for co-ordinating squad members and projects ("Smart, Multi-Project Teams")
-- Is responsible for detecting and expressing squad needs, current and upcoming
+- Is responsible for detecting and expressing squad needs, current and upcoming ("Cohesive Teams")
-- Is responsible for reporting squad elasticity: ability to grow or accept change.
+- Is responsible for reporting squad elasticity: ability to grow or accept change ("Continuous Change")
 - Is responsible for co-ordinating with other squads to fill pressing technical gaps.

 Strategist
 ----------

 - Serves the Squad Captains
-- Matches squads to projects
+- Matches squads to projects ("Bring Work To The Team")
-- Determines which squads grow
+- Determines which squads grow ("Team Mitosis")
+- Works with squad captains to plan squad splits ("Team Mitosis")
-- Gets final call about ending a squad and folding its members into other squads
+- Gets final call about ending a squad and folding its members into other squads ("Cohesive Teams")
-- Co-ordinates inter-squad relations
-- Works with squad captains to plan squad splits
 - must respect elasticity limits reported by squad captains
-- if conditions require that elasticity limits be violated, they will coordinate with the Squad Captain to determine the best course of action
+- if conditions require that elasticity limits be violated, they will coordinate with the Squad Captain to determine the best course of action ("Cohesive Teams")
+- May help co-ordinate inter-squad relations

 Squad Needs